-"2013 AGM" The Annual General Meeting of Chalice held on November 28, 2013.
-"A\$" Australian dollar "AIF" this Annual Information Form dated September 30, 2014 "AM" the morning of a day "Archean Star" Archean Star Resources Inc. "ASTC Rules" the settlement operating rules of the ASX "ASX" ASX Limited or, in certain context, the Australian Securities Exchange operated by ASX Limited.
-"ASX Listing Rules" the listing rules of the ASX "Board" Board of directors of the Company "Bonus Issue" the issuance of Shares to Shareholders by way of capitalization of profits or reserves "Bonus Shares" Shares which would have been issued upon the Bonus Issue "Bullion Minerals" Bullion Minerals Limited "C\$" Canadian dollar "Cameron Gold Camp Project" Includes the Cameron Gold Project (including the Cameron Gold deposit) and West Cedartree Project.
-"Cameron Gold Project" An advanced exploration project located in the southern part of western Ontario, approximately 80 km south-east of the town of Kenora and was acquired by Chalice Gold Mines on 4 February
+"2014 AGM" The Annual General Meeting of Chalice held on November 26, 2014.
+"A\$" Australian dollar.
+"AIF" this Annual Information Form dated September 28, 2015.
+"AM" the morning of a day.
+"Archean Star" Archean Star Resources Inc. "ASTC Rules" the settlement operating rules of the ASX.
+"ASX" ASX Limited or, in certain context, the Australian Securities Exchange operated by ASX Limited.
+"ASX Listing Rules" the listing rules of the ASX.
+"Board" Board of directors of the Company.
+"Bonus Issue" the issuance of Shares to Shareholders by way of capitalization of profits or reserves.
+"Bonus Shares" Shares which would have been issued upon the Bonus Issue.
+"C\$" Canadian dollar.
+"Cameron Gold Camp Project" As outlined in the Cameron Technical Report dated July 25, 2014, the Cameron Gold Camp Project included the Cameron Gold Project (including the Cameron Gold deposit) and West Cedartree Project.
+This areas is now referred to as the Cameron Gold Project.
+"Cameron Gold Project" An advanced exploration project located in the southern part of western Ontario, approximately 80 km south-east of the town of